Efficient 3D Instance Mapping and Localization with Neural Fields: Introduction

 In addition, we devise InstaLoc, a fast localization pipeline that takes in a novel view and localizes all instances segmented in that image (using a fast instance segmentation model~\cite{fastsam}) by sparsely querying the label field and fusing the label predictions with extracted image regions.
 Finally, \coolname{} is extremely modular, and we can easily swap components of our method for more performant ones as they become available.

-To summarize, our contributions are: \begin{itemize} \item An efficient neural field learning approach that factorizes a 3D scene into its constituent objects \item A fast instance localization algorithm that fuses sparse queries to the trained label field with performant image instance segmentation models to generate 3D-consistent instance segmentation masks \item An overall practical runtime improvement of 14-24$\times$ over prior art benchmarked on a single GPU (NVIDIA RTX 3090) \end{itemize}
+To summarize, our contributions are: \begin{itemize} \item An efficient neural field learning approach that factorizes a 3D scene into its constituent objects \item A fast instance localization algorithm that fuses sparse queries to the trained label field with performant image instance segmentation models to generate 3D-consistent instance segmentation masks \item A 12-25x reduction in the number of iterations needed to train the neural label field and practical runtime improvement of 14-24$\times$ over prior art, benchmarked on a single NVIDIA RTX 3090. \end{itemize}